-The Executive Compensation and Personnel Policies Committee periodically reviews risks associated with our executive compensation program.
+The Executive Compensation and Personnel Policies Committee periodically reviews risks associated with our executive compensation program and the risks related to the company's succession planning process.
 See "Compensation Discussion and Analysis - Risk Assessment."
 Based upon a comprehensive review of the company's executive compensation program by the Executive Compensation and Personnel Policies Committee's independent compensation consultant, see "Compensation Discussion and Analysis - Compensation Consultants," and the assessment of the company's compensation programs for all employees by management, which is shared with the Committee, management does not believe that the risks arising from our compensation policies and practices are reasonably likely to have a material adverse effect on our company.